Brennan and Booth travel to Washington to investigate a human arm that was found in the stomach of a black bear.

 Sheriff Chris Scutter

-Dr. Randall: If I were your cannibal, would I have pointed out that there were human bones in the bear after he autopsy?
+Dr. Randall: If I were your cannibal, would I have pointed out that there were human bones in the bear after the autopsy?

 Anyone with a PhD should know the difference between a necropsy and an autopsy, especially someone who works with caring for animals and/or humans.

 Brennan remarks that the cannibal will exhibit signs of insanity as they will have prions in their brain.
 She is speaking of Creutzfeldt-Jakob disease, the human form of mad cow disease (BSE).
-This was observed in far-eastern cannibals and also arises in the X-Files episode "Our Town," where, in an attempt to gain immortality, the inhabitants eat visitors and then start to go mad.
+This has been observed in far-eastern cannibals.
+The X-Files episode, "Our Town," used this as the basis of a story where, in an attempt to gain immortality, the inhabitants of the town eat visitors and then start to go mad.
 Realistically, the chances of getting CJD from being a cannibal are very slim, as scientists have discovered that genes protecting against prion diseases have long been widespread throughout the world, making a considerable part of the population immune to these kinds of illnesses.

-Goof: In the begining of the episode Dr. Brennan and Booth are in Booth's car, a volvo, and the interior is black leather.
-A minute later when they arive and step out of the car the car's interior is light beige.
+Goof: In the beginning of the episode Dr. Brennan and Booth are in Booth's car, and the Volvo's interior is black leather.
+A minute later, when they arrive and step out of the car, the car's interior is light beige.

 Goof: In the beginning of the show they refer to the case as coming from eastern Washington state.
 However the show is obviously supposed to be set in the mountains.
 While there are mountains in Washington that run through the middle of the state, the eastern part of the state is mostly flat with either farms or dry, barren land.

-Goof: Bones and Booth's arrival in Aurora, WA was computer-generated.
+Goof: Booth and Brennan's arrival in Aurora, Washington, was computer generated.
 When their car pulls up to the curb in front of several other cars, the shadow their car casts does not extend to the edge of the curb, while the other cars' shadows extend well on to the sidewalk.